 grady judd: 50 years in law enforcement

-Peter Heneen, 29, a six-year veteran of the Polk County Sheriff’s Office, was charged with making threats to kill federal law enforcement officers and those he deemed “tyrants.”
+The 29-year-old, six-year veteran of the Polk County Sheriff’s Office was charged with making threats to kill federal law enforcement officers and those he deemed “tyrants.”
 He was charged with “written threats to kill, do bodily injury, or conduct a mass shooting or an act of terrorism,” which is a second-degree felony.

 “I am angry beyond words,” Judd said during a news conference.
 “Having him arrested was important.
 Having him arrested before Inauguration Day was even more important.”

-Heneen was communicating with another deputy the night of Jan.
+The deputy was communicating with a colleague the night of Jan.
 6, talking about the riot of Trump supporters who had stormed into the Capitol building, leading to the deaths of five people, including a Capitol Police officer.
-That’s when Heneen allegedly made the threatening comments via Facebook private messenger, according to the Sheriff’s Office.
-It was the other deputy who turned in Heneen, reporting the threats to his commanding officer and saying he was worried about his friend’s mental state.
+That’s when the deputy allegedly made the threatening comments via Facebook private messenger, according to the Sheriff’s Office.
+It was the colleague who turned in the deputy, reporting the threats to his commanding officer and saying he was worried about his friend’s mental state.

 “Need to make D.C. streets run red with the blood of these tyrants — should have drug those tyrants out in the street and executed them.”